 Natural Ingredients to Moisturize Dry Skin

-While I’ve always had what’s considered “normal” skin; it’s sometimes oily in the T-zone but otherwise not too oily or dry, winter sure can do a number on it!
+While I’ve always had what’s considered “normal” skin; it’s sometimes oily in the T-zone.
+This means that it’s not considered too oily or too dry, but winter sure can do a number on it!

 The dry cold air outside and then the dry heat inside takes a toll on my skin.
-The hot shower that feels amazing just adds to the dryness and my hands, yikes.
+The hot shower that feels amazing just adds to the dryness and on my face and on my hands, yikes.
 It seems like there’s hardly anything that keeps them smooth.

 Here are some natural moisturizers that you probably have in your own kitchen.
 These help out with dry skin and some of them will heal even the most chapped skin.
 These are the tips we’re using this winter to keep our skin baby soft all over, but they work just as well any season to help moisturize dry skin.